-The 6th Annual QTIC Tourism Indigenous Employment Forum is hosted by the QTIC Indigenous Tourism Employment Champions Network, an initiative of the Queensland Tourism Industry Council.
+The 6th Annual QTIC Tourism Indigenous Employment Forum, hosted by the QTIC Indigenous Tourism Employment Champions Network, was held on Thursday, November 10, 2016.

 The QTIC Indigenous Tourism Employment Champions Network is committed to supporting 1,000 Indigenous staff into the tourism industry by 2020, and identifying 20 Indigenous tourism businesses by 2020.

-Build and share your own experiences, hear what is happening with young entrepreneurs, native title holders, and other Indigenous tourism businesses working in the tourism and hospitality industry.
+Forum attendees shared their own experiences and heard about what is happening with young entrepreneurs, native title holders, and other Indigenous tourism businesses working in the tourism and hospitality industry.

-This is a perfect chance to connect with a cross-section of tourism operators, employees, business managers and industry representatives.
+Held each year, the Forum is a great opporunity to connect with a cross-section of tourism operators, employees, business managers and industry representatives.

 Tanya Hosch is General Manager of Inclusion and Social Policy for the Australian Football League (AFL).
 Ms Hosch has a long and distinguished history in Indigenous policy, advocacy, governance and fundraising.
 She was joint campaign director of the Recognise movement for constitutional reform before joining the AFL as the first ever Indigenous person and second woman in the organisation’s Executive team.
 (View speaker profile)